jrehor/kcc/README.md

 1 1 1 2 3 5 5 6 8 9
 ```

 In practice, you don't want to sort stuff this way — k comes with a much more efficient built-in sorting operator.
-What this toy example is all about is the principle of **doing more with less**, and this is what k is all about.
+What this toy example is all about is the principle of **doing more with less**, and that is what all of k is all about.